dataluscorp/browser/docs/contributing/debugging/stacktrace_report.rst

 .. image:: img/crashlist.jpg

-To access all of your submitted reports type "about:crashes" into the Firefox address bar and press enter.
-Firefox should open a list of IDs for your submitted crash reports.
+To access all of your submitted reports type "about:crashes" into the Datalus address bar and press enter.
+Datalus should open a list of IDs for your submitted crash reports.
 Copy two or three of the IDs for the appropriate crashes and paste them into your Bugzilla report.
 Please check the listed times to avoid copying the ID of an unrelated crash report.